A health and safety policy is an important document that a business can use to outline its health and safety standards.

 Most health and safety policies also explain the procedure for when accidents happen and all the information staff need to know about the company’s health and safety practices.

 Most health and safety policies are split into three parts: a statement of intent, responsibilities, and arrangements.
-Download our free template for a health and safety policy example.
+Keep reading to learn more about each part.

 This section will give an overview of your company’s approach to health and safety.